 Wouldn’t it be great if you understood what made everyone on your team tick — including yourself?
-I’ve been working on a people-oriented innovation profiling method that I call TIPS.
+That’s why we’ve created a people-oriented innovation profiling method that I call TIPS.
 It’s based on my observation that people orient themselves towards one or two of these four dimensions: Theories and knowledge (T); Ideas (I); People (P); and Systems and processes (S).

 The preferences you orient yourself toward determine which of 11 innovator types you match most closely.
 In addition to this, there are four other variables that describe your preferences, and which will help you understand thinking, working, interacting and lifestyles — both yours and those of your team and organization.